×

 1. Loop Prevention:

-• STP ensures a stable and loop-free network, preventing broadcast storms that could cripple network performance.
+STP maintains a stable, loop-free network, protecting against broadcast storms that can severely impact performance.

 2. Redundancy: